Basketball Drills

 Spot Shooting (5 Spots)

-Place five cones at the free throw line extended: two corners, two wings, top of the key.
-Each player shoots from each spot with a partner rebounding and feeding.
-Count total makes across all five spots.
-First to ten wins.
+Five cones at the free-throw line extended: two corners, two wings, top of the key.
+Each player shoots from every spot with a partner rebounding and feeding; first to ten total makes wins.
 Rotate roles every minute.
-Adds competitive pressure to shooting practice and teaches players to set their feet quickly.

 Free Throw Routine

-Free throws decide close games.
-Treat them like a drill, not an afterthought.
-Each player shoots ten free throws with a fixed pre-shot routine (dribble count, breath, target).
-Coaches log the percentage.
-Repeat at the end of practice when legs are tired.
-Players who shoot 75% fresh and 50% tired have a conditioning problem disguised as a shooting problem.
+Each player shoots ten free throws with a fixed pre-shot routine and the coach logs the percentage.
+Repeat at the end of practice when legs are tired to expose conditioning gaps.

 Catch and Shoot